codio/knowledge/source/common/develop/stacks/create-stack.rst

    .. image:: /img/stacks_createnew.png
       :alt: Stacks Create New

 By default, the stack is Private.
-To make it available to others, refer to :ref:`Visiblity and Ownership <stacks>`.
+To make it available to others, refer to :ref:`Visibility and Ownership <stacks>`.
 We recommend that you set the owner to your organization.

 Create a new stack from the dashboard
 -------------------------------------